Anand-kumar96/social-media-mern-project/README.md

 ## Future Updates 🪴

 * Improve overall UX/UI and fix bugs
-* Implement admin remaining Page.
+* Implement admin Page.
-* Recently Viewed Tours
+* Implement feature to facilitate user to update, delete a certain post.
 * And More!
 There's always room for improvement!

 ### Useful resources 📚

 - [https://www.w3schools.com/](https://www.w3schools.com/) - This helped me for
-  strengthening the fundamentals of PUG and CSS. it provides all the concept from scratch.
+  strengthening the fundamentals of React, Redux. it provides all the concept from scratch.
 - [https://stackoverflow.com/](https://stackoverflow.com/) - This is an amazing
   website for solving your doubts and finding any different approaches.
 I always refer to it Whenever I stuck in mid of code or I found unexpected error.
+- I follow official documentation of package for more clarity.
 ## Author ✍️
 #### Anand Kumar
 - Linkedin - [Anand-kumar96](https://www.linkedin.com/in/anand-kumar96/)